 Google introduced the nofollow link attribute in 2005 to address spam links from user-generated content.
 Linking to low-quality sites can impact your domain authority, so Google offered up the nofollow link as a way for site owners to protect themselves from shady link builders taking advantage of forums and comments to link back to their own sites.

 The introduction of the nofollow link opened the door to Google requiring site owners to identify paid or sponsored links.
-Now, if Google suspects a site is selling backlink opportunities without properly labeling them as nofollow, it’s likely to issue a penalty for violating its webmaster guidelines.
+Now, if Google suspects a site is selling backlink opportunities without properly labeling them as nofollow, it’s likely to issue a penalty for violating its Search Essentials.

 But, the internet has evolved since Google introduced nofollow links in 2005, so, in an effort to keep up, Google announced the introduction of two new link attributes: